Low price USB spectrometer for UV-Vis-NIR optical spectroscopy

 What is an optical spectrometer?

-An optical spectrometer takes a beam of light and separates it into its constituent wavelengths using a dispersive element such as a grating or prism and measures the relative intensities of these wavelengths using an optical sensing element.
-Optical spectrometers work in the optical region of the electromagnetic spectrum and are used to perform optical spectroscopy.
+In general, a spectrometer is a device that separates spectral components of a continuous characteristic such as electromagnetism so that it can be measured.
+An optical spectrometer takes a beam of light and separates it into its constituent wavelengths using a dispersive element such as a grating or prism, and then measures the relative intensities of these wavelengths using an optical sensing element.
+Optical spectrometers work primarily in the visible light region of the electromagnetic spectrum, extending into the UV and IR regions, and are used to perform optical spectroscopy.

 Optical spectroscopy uses light to probe the properties of materials or structures.
 By studying the wavelength and intensity of light that is emitted, transmitted, reflected or absorbed by a material or structure, various properties of the sample can be determined.
 For example, the concentration of molecules in solution can be determined by measuring the light absorbed by the solution, or the thickness of films can be calculated by the reflected light.